EarthZetaOrg/ai-trading-bot/docs/hyperopt.md

 These ranges should be sufficient in most cases.
 The minutes in the steps (ROI dict keys) are scaled linearly depending on the ticker interval used.
 The ROI values in the steps (ROI dict values) are scaled logarithmically depending on the ticker interval used.

-If you have the `generate_roi_table()` and `roi_space()` methods in your custom hyperopt file, remove them in order to utilize these adaptive ROI tables and the ROI hyperoptimization space generated by Freqtrade by default.
+If you have the `generate_roi_table()` and `roi_space()` methods in your custom hyperopt file, remove them in order to utilize these adaptive ROI tables and the ROI hyperoptimization space generated by earthzetaorg by default.

 Override the `roi_space()` method if you need components of the ROI tables to vary in other ranges.
 Override the `generate_roi_table()` and `roi_space()` methods and implement your own custom approach for generation of the ROI tables during hyperoptimization if you need a different structure of the ROI tables or other amount of rows (steps).
-A sample for these methods can be found in [user_data/hyperopts/sample_hyperopt_advanced.py](https://github.com/freqtrade/freqtrade/blob/develop/user_data/hyperopts/sample_hyperopt_advanced.py).
+A sample for these methods can be found in [user_data/hyperopts/sample_hyperopt_advanced.py](https://github.com/earthzetaorg/earthzetaorg/blob/develop/user_data/hyperopts/sample_hyperopt_advanced.py).

 ### Understand Hyperopt Stoploss results